boyter/boyter.org/content/posts/did-i-just-get-buster-scrugged.md

 With the above done I have cut a [new v4.1.0 release](https://github.com/boyter/scc) of `scc` with the above in it.
 Go get it.
 BTW, if you are running `scc` at scale, deploy this and see a nice change in your metrics please contact me as I'd love to see it.

 In the end there was no trick in `mezura` I was missing.
 It was just me being stupid and missing some, in hindsight, obvious issues.
-Sometimes your own mistakes catch up to you.
+Eventually your own mistakes catch up to you.

 That issue ended with this line,